 Eagle is a tiny village located in the state of Michigan.
-With a population of 125 people and just one neighborhood, Eagle is the 623rd largest community in Michigan.
-Eagle has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 124 people and just one neighborhood, Eagle is the 623rd largest community in Michigan.
+Much of the housing stock in Eagle was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Eagle is generally considered to be a blue-collar town.
 59.76% of the Eagle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eagle is a village of production and manufacturing workers, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Eagle who work in office and administrative support (18.29%), sales jobs (7.32%) and healthcare suport services (3.66%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Eagle is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.